codecentric/single-page-application-server/README.md

 With this configuration the application would have the app title "My Special Application", when it is accessed via the host `special.example.com`, while the endpoints would stay the same in every instance of the application.

+## Read-only Root Filesystem Support

+It is recommended to use a read-only root filesystem when running containers.
+However, the following directories must remain writable when using this base image:

+* `/config/.out`
+  * This base image generates files in this directory at startup.
+* `/tmp`
+  * Nginx uses this directory to manage cached files and the nginx.pid file.
+For more information, see [nginxinc/docker-nginx-unprivileged#troubleshooting-tips](https://github.com/nginxinc/docker-nginx-unprivileged/tree/af6e325d35e6833af9cdda8493866b88649e8aaf?tab=readme-ov-file#troubleshooting-tips).

+It is possible to mount these directories as writable volumes.
+When using Kubernetes, one solution is to mount `emptyDir` volumes at these mount points.

 ## Development

 Configuration files are dynamically generated via [gomplate templates](https://docs.gomplate.ca/).